-- The equality and inequality constraints may also include the model of the process to be optimized and the law limits, process specifications and degrees of freedom. - The constraints identify a "feasibility" area where the degrees of freedom can be modified to look for the optimum. - The constraints have to be consistent in order to define a "feasible" searching area. - There is no theoretical limit to the number of inequality constraints. - If the number of equality constraints is equal to the number of degrees of freedom the only solution is with the optimal point.
-If there are multiple solutions of the nonlinear system, in order to obtain the absolute optimum, we will need to identify all the solutions and evaluate the objective function at each point, and eventually selecting the point that produces the best result.
+- The equality and inequality constraints may also include the model of the process to be optimized and the law limits, process specifications and degrees of freedom. - The constraints identify a "feasibility" region where the degrees of freedom can be modified to look for the optimum. - The constraints have to be consistent in order to define a "feasible" searching area. - There isn't any theoretical limit to the number of inequality constraints. - If the number of equality constraints is equal to the number of degrees of freedom the only possible solution coincides with the optimal point.
+If there are multiple solutions of the nonlinear system, in order to obtain the absolute optimum, we will need to identify all the solutions and evaluate the objective function at each point, and eventually select the point that produces the best result.